RaftAfrica.com

 Juma Kalikwani

-JumaJuma grew up in Jinja, and is one of our most accomplished river guides, kayakers and a trip leader.
+Juma grew up in Jinja, and is one of our most accomplished river guides, kayakers and our head guide.
 Locally he is better known as “Via- Man”, winner of the Eastern Uganda Artist of the year award in 2008 for his Afro Beat hits.
-He has been working on rivers for eleven years, starting out as a kayaker.
+He has been working on rivers for 18 years, starting out as a kayaker.

 Paulo Babi

-PauloPaulo started kayaking and guiding 12 years ago, and is another of our reliable stalwarts.
+Paulo started kayaking and guiding 18 years ago, and is another of our reliable stalwarts.
 He was just sixteen when he started working with tourists, young enough to believe that he should not touch the sunscreen in case it would turn him Mzungu (white).
 Known as Mbati (Duck) for his ease on water, he has the biggest store of jokes of any of our guides, and chases the hugest waves on the river.

 Peter Bagaga

-PeterThey call him Little Peter as he looks about 15, but don’t be fooled, he is an extremely able guide, with 10 years of experience on the Nile.
+They call him Little Peter as he looks about 15, but don’t be fooled, he is an extremely able guide, with 13 years of experience on the Nile as well as rafting in Kenya and the Murchison section of the Nile.
 He will baffle you with his zany sense of humour and silly voices, but is adept at finding the sweet spots in the rapids.
-He is also our head tandem-kayaker, and is somehow able to roll that loaded kayak in any situation.

 Safety Crew